Do You Need to Book Shinkansen Tickets in Advance

 Using the Smart Ex App

-This app works to book the Tokaido Sanyo Shinkansen which runs between Tokyo and Hakata and all the bullet train stops in between (so that’s Nagoya, Kyoto, Osaka, Hiroshima, etc).
-It’s very easy to book and you can choose your seat.
+This is the official app to book the Tokaido Sanyo Shinkansen, which runs between Tokyo and Hakata and all the bullet train stops in between (so that’s Nagoya, Kyoto, Osaka, Hiroshima, etc).
+It’s very easy to book, and you can choose your seat.

 The cost is the same as buying directly from the rail companies.
 And you can book a month in advance.
 You also get confirmation straight away.